minorugh/upsftp/README.md

 ## Filelist

-UpSftp uploads only updated file, checking the time stamps in the filelist.
+UpSftp checks the filelist's timestamp to upload only updated files.

 - In the filelist, describe the filepath and filename under localrootdir.
 - When start UpSftp, the ones written in the filelist will be uploaded one by one.